Fumbally Lane: History

-From 1779 Samuel Madder operated the Blackpitts Porter Company on the north of the lane, he acquired a brewery from a James Farrell.
-In 1830 John Busby a distiller, acquired a brewery property in Fumbally and erected a new distillery here.
+From 1779, Samuel Madder operated the Blackpitts Porter Company on the north of the lane, he acquired a brewery from a James Farrell.
+In 1830, John Busby a distiller, acquired a brewery property in Fumbally and erected a new distillery here.
 This stone faced building features his initials JB and 1836 on a 'cast iron water tank'.
 This inscription can still be seen today.
 This particular refurbished 19th century stone faced building is part of the Fumbally Studio development and now home to both apartments and an office building.

-In 1862 John Busby listed as 'a licensed distiller and maltster' was still operating in Fumbally but shortly afterwards sold out.
+In 1862, John Busby listed as "a licensed distiller and maltster" was still operating in Fumbally but shortly afterwards sold out.

 The City of Dublin Brewery was situated on the corner of Fumbally and Backpitts and between 1867 and 1883 they took over the 'Busby' buildings including a still house spirit store and a brewhouse.
 Later the complex was used for other industrial uses including use as a textile factory in the late 19th century, many of the buildings on the brewing complex and along the lane later fell into disuse or dereliction.

 A significant detached three storey house possibly dating from the 1720s existed in the street until the late 1980s.
 According to an unpublished thesis, this rare example of an early Irish house may have been built by the relations of Jacob Poole, a Quaker Taylor family, who had brewing interests here and in Marrowbone Lane.
 It may have incorporated offices for the brewery owner, as a deed from 1789 connects it to the brewery.
 This house was later used as a textile factory, housed 'Blair's Fancy Linens' and was subsequently burnt down and demolished circa 1990.
 Now only the large curved entrance walls and a cobble forecourt remain.

-According to the 1901 Census just 68 people are listed as living on Fumbally Lane and 102 are listed in the 1911 census.
+According to the 1901 census, 68 people are listed as living on Fumbally Lane, while approximately 100 residents are recorded in the 1911 census, and 62 in the 1926 census.